freqtrade/freqtrade/docs/strategy-customization.md

 ```

 !!!
 Note
-    Buying requires sellers to buy from - therefore volume needs to be > 0 (`dataframe['volume'] > 0`) to make sure that the does not buy/sell in no-activity periods.
+    Buying requires sellers to buy from - therefore volume needs to be > 0 (`dataframe['volume'] > 0`) to make sure that the bot does not buy/sell in no-activity periods.

 ### Sell signal rules